Messerschmitt Bf 109 operational history: Combat service with the Luftwaffe

 The Bf 109 was credited with more aerial kills than any other aircraft.
-One hundred and five (possibly 109) Bf 109 pilots were credited with the destruction of 100 or more enemy aircraft.
+One hundred and five Bf 109 pilots were credited with the destruction of 100 or more enemy aircraft.
 Thirteen of these men scored more than 200 kills, while two scored more than 300.
 Altogether this group were credited with nearly 15,000 kills between them.

 Among many of the combatants, ace status was granted to a pilot who scored five or more kills.
 Applying this to Luftwaffe fighter pilots and their records shows more than 2,500 German pilots were aces.
 However, the Germans did not use this benchmark; instead they awarded the title of Experte to a fighter pilot who not only demonstrated high skill in combat but also exemplified the best in personal character.

 The majority of Bf 109 pilots scored their kills against the Soviets; however, five pilots did record over 100 claims against the Western Allies.

 Luftwaffe records show that during Operation Barbarossa, German pilots claimed 7,355 kills on the Bf 109, among the seven Jagdgeschwader (JG 3, JG 27, JG 51, JG 53, JG 54, JG 77, and LG 2) for exactly 350 losses in aerial combat, a ratio of just over 21:1, and the highest achieved by the Germans on the Eastern Front.
 (Note: A breakdown of each unit is given, these also include losses on the ground, amounting to 32 Bf 109s.)During the latter part of the war, the Bf 109 was the selected aircraft that was used in the Rammkommando ELBE because of its lighter weight compared to the Fw 190.

 Between January and October 1942, a further 18 German pilots joined the select group that had now reached 100 kills over the Eastern Front.
 During this period Bf 109 pilots claimed 12,000 Soviet aircraft destroyed.